plastboks/Flaskmarks/README.md

 Deploy
 ======

-make a cope of uwsgi.ini.example to uwsgi.ini and edit accordingly.
+make a copy of uwsgi.ini.example to uwsgi.ini and edit accordingly.

-install uwsgi `pip install uwsgi` globaly
+install uwsgi `pip install uwsgi` globally

 copy flaskmarks.nginx.example to your nginx sites folder and enable